alainwolf/roll.urown.net/server/server-tls.rst

 Preferences
 ^^^^^^^^^^^

-Hower there is still some small room for improvement.
+However there is still some small room for improvement.
 Some cipher suites in our selection use :term:`SHA-1` for message authentication (:term:`HMAC`).

-While SHA-1 is not considered broken or harmful for this specific use, its use is no longer recommendet.
+While SHA-1 is not considered broken or harmful for this specific use, its use is no longer recommended.
 However if we exclude it, we loose compatibility with a lot of client platforms and software.
 This would include:

  * Android devices less then version 4.4 (before December 2013)